Amelia Edwards: Early life

-Titian's Birthplace, drawn by Amelia Edwards in her book Untrodden Peaks and Unfrequented Valleys.
-A depiction of a location in Caprile.
+Titian's birthplace, in Pieve di Cadore, drawn by Amelia Edwards in her book Untrodden Peaks and Unfrequented Valleys.

 Born on 7 June 1831 in Islington, London, to an Irish mother and a father who had been a British Army officer before becoming a banker, Edwards was educated at home by her mother and showed early promise as a writer.
 She published her first poem at the age of seven and her first story at the age of twelve.
 Thereafter came a variety of poetry, stories and articles in several periodicals, including Chambers's Journal, Household Words and All the Year Round.
 She also wrote for the Saturday Review and the Morning Post.

 In addition, Edwards became an artist.
 She would illustrate some of her own writings and also paint scenes from other books she had read.
 She was talented enough at the age of 12 to catch the eye of George Cruikshank, who went so far as to offer to teach her, but this talent of hers was not supported by Edwards's parents, who saw art as a lesser profession and the artist's way of life as scandalous.
 Their negative decision haunted Edwards through her early life.
 She would wonder frequently whether art would not have been her true calling.

 Thirdly, Edwards took up composing and performing music for some years, until she suffered a bout of typhus in 1849 that was followed by a frequently sore throat.
 This made it hard for her to sing, causing her to lose interest in music and even regret the time she had spent on opera.
 Other interests she pursued included pistol shooting, riding and mathematics.